If you’re like most people, you probably overwater your plants from time to time.

 2. Wilted Leaves

-When a plant is overwatered, the roots cannot get the oxygen they need to function correctly.
+When a plant is overwatered, the roots cannot receive the necessary oxygen to function correctly.

-However, wilted leaves can also be a sign of other problems, such as pests or a lack of nutrients.
+If you notice your Peace Lily’s leaves are wilted, it’s a clear sign of overwatering.
+However, wilted leaves can also indicate other problems, such as pests or a lack of nutrients.

 3. Yellow Leaves